eliot-des/Symbolic-Spice/README.md

 3. (Optional) Set a net label titled 'out' for setting the output as the last node.

 ## To do:
+- [ ] Add test folder to automatically verify if update causes issues.
 - [x] Add parser for LT Spice .net files.
 	- [x] Add support fot V1 as default input.
     - [ ] Add support for parameters.